A geometric framework to compare classical field theories and to transfer solutions between PDEs: Formal Integrability

 \section{Formal Integrability}

-Subsequently, I follow \cite{goldschmidt1967linear}, \cite{goldschmidt1967} and \cite{bryantGoldschmidt} (chapter IX) to introduce the notion of formal integrability.
-The first subsection will contain the necessary definitions and the derivation of explicit coordinate expressions which are often missing in the literature above.
-The second subsection will describe the main theorems of the formal theory.
-The third subsection will discuss integrability conditions.
+Subsequently, the introduction follows \cite{goldschmidt1967linear}, \cite{goldschmidt1967} and \cite{bryantGoldschmidt} (chapter IX) to introduce the notion of formal integrability.
+The first subsection contains the necessary definitions and the derivation of explicit coordinate expressions which are missing in Goldschmidt's publications, as well as the derivation of proposition \ref{prop:commutationFormalInt} that can simplify some computations.\\ The second subsection describes the main theorems of the formal theory.
+The third subsection discusses integrability conditions which are especially important for subsequent constructions.
+The reader already familiar with formal integrability can directly proceed with subsection \ref{sec:integrabilityConditions}.
+The reader who prefers to learn with examples is referred to subsection \ref{sec:explicitExampleFormalInt}.